Luos-io/Documentation/tutorials/your-first-detection/embedded-app.md

 }
 ```

-At this point everytime you receive a message from the button service, you will turn on the Led!
+At this point, everytime you receive a message from the button service, you will turn on the LED.

-3. **To finish we simply need to send to the led the state of the button.
-This button value is recover in the first case of tab data of the message button.**
+3. To finish, we simply need to send to the LED the state of the button.
+This button's value is recovered in the first case of the tab data of the button's message:

 ```c
 ...